TREC-UserSim/trec-usersim-baseline/README.md

 > [!NOTE]
 > These examples will make use of a simulator with predefined utterances and demonstrate how to complete an entire run submission.
 If you want to user the other example implementation with a LLM-based `ResponseStrategy`, make sure you have access to an LLM and update the variables `LLM_MODEL` and `LLM_API_BASE` in `.env` accordingly.
 Alternatively, implement your own `ResponseStrategy` in [response_strategies.py](simulator/src/response_strategies.py).
+>
+> Please also note that for the `debug` mode, it is not possible to dump a run file once it is completed, i.e., you have to take care of the logging yourself.
+For the official run submission, it is possible to dump the complete run covering all completed conversations once they are completed.

 ### Task 1: Turn-level Next Utterance Prediction
 **Debug mode:**